Urgent Crisis Center

 If your child is in immediate danger of hurting themselves or others, this is an emergency - please call 911!

-We open on June 7, 2023 with limited hours (2pm -10pm, Monday through Friday).
-We will expand hours of service throughout the summer to achieve 24 hours a day, 7 days a week, 365 days per year.
+We can only offer limited hours (6 am - 10 pm, seven days a week).
+We will expand hours of service throughout the summer to achieve 24 hours a day, seven days a week, 365 days per year.

 Please call the UCC at 203-580-4298 to verify hours of service during this period of transition.

 The UCC is located at 141 East Main St, Waterbury